 Which type of bike is best for me?

 Now that you understand the many health benefits of cycling, it’s time to choose the right bike for YOU.
-There is an insane amount of options available, and although I personally love spin bikes, there are a few more bike styles to choose from, like:
+There is an insane amount of bike options and types available, and although I personally love spin bikes, there are a few more bike styles to choose from, like:

 It’s all about personal preference, and with something for everyone out there, you have to make sure you find the perfect match for you based on your cycling preferences and fitness needs.
 For instance, if you're a senior trying to increase mobility while improving cardiovascular health, the recumbent bike is probably a much better choice for you than a spin bike or upright bike.